Metal Gear Solid Games in Order

 Best way to play the Metal Gear Solid series

 Unfortunately, it can be quite difficult to obtain every single Metal Gear Solid game.
-Some of them are pretty old and have become rare over time, and some have only been released one one specific platform.
-Surprisingly enough, the best platform to start your journey might be the Xbox One or Xbox Series X/S.
+Some of them are pretty old and have become rare over time, and some have only been released on one specific platform.

 Even then, you’ll still miss out on a few chapters, though.
 Metal Gear Solid: Portable Ops is only available on PSP (or Vita, through backwards compatibility), while Metal Gear Solid 4: Guns of the Patriots requires you to obtain a PlayStation 3.
 If you have access to a PlayStation 3, Metal Gear Solid: The Legacy Collection is also a great starting point.
-For the original Metal Gear Solid, obtaining an PlayStation Classic might be your best bet, as the game is already installed on the mini console.
+For the original Metal Gear Solid, you can also obtain a PlayStation Classic, as the game is already installed on the mini console.
+Let’s hope Konami will release a Master Collection Vol. 2 to make even more classic games available once again.

 There you have it: all Metal Gear Solid games in order!
 What’s your favorite game in the Metal Gear series?
 Drop it in the comments below!